-A Universal Studios Orlando guest was stopped at the theme park gates and delayed entry because he was wearing a shirt that indicated he is a retired police officer.
+A Universal Studios Orlando guest was stopped at the theme Park gates and delayed entry because he was wearing a shirt that indicated he is a retired police officer.

-Avid theme park visitors — especially those who actively visit Disney and Universal parks — know that while there’s a lot of leeway for what you can wear.
-But there are some pretty obvious no-nos: anything with profanity isn’t allowed, cosplay definitely isn’t allowed, and you’re not allowed to bring in a variety of items that Disney and Universal parks have banned.
+Avid theme Park visitors — especially those who actively visit Disney and Universal parks — know that there’s a lot of leeway for what you can wear.
+But there are some pretty obvious no-nos: anything with profanity isn’t allowed, cosplay definitely isn’t allowed, and you’re not allowed to bring in a variety of items that Disney and Universal Parks have banned.
 It can vary between the two companies, so always be sure to check the official website for the park you plan to visit so you don’t risk bringing in or wearing anything that isn’t allowed.

-But one guest was of course confused when his entrance to a Universal park was delayed because of his shirt.
+But one guest was of course confused when his entrance to Universal Park was delayed because of his shirt.
 What he was wearing wasn’t considered inappropriate for children and did not display any profanity.
 Instead, his shirt read “retired police officer.”
 Universal requested that he change his shirt before entering because it could lead to confusion and guests could think that he was an actual police officer.